Types of Galaxies

 Formation

-Clusters and clouds of stars and dust making their way through the universe are thought to be the very beginnings of galaxy formation.
-As these groupings make their way closer together, gravity begins to play a role.
+Clusters and clouds of stars and dust moving through the universe are thought to be the very beginnings of galaxy formation.
+As these groupings move closer together, gravity begins to play a role.

 It is thought that once close enough, gravity will force together groups of stars and dust into a much larger entity.

 Galaxy Formation and Evolution.
-Houjun Mo, Frank van den Bosch, Simon White.
+Houjun Mo, Frank van den Bosch, and Simon White.

 The way in which different types of galaxies are formed is dependent upon the interactions of each component during the original formation of the galaxy.